Instructions to Author

 - The preferred format for the submitted manuscript is Microsoft Word.
 Submitting your manuscript in this format ensures it will be handled in the most efficient manner.

-- A title page in a separate file should include the title, author's name, affiliation, running title, abstract, key words, affiliation and e-mail of the corresponding author.
+- A title page in a separate file should include the title, author's name, affiliation, abstract, key words, affiliation and e-mail of the corresponding author.

 - The title should be repeated in the main text file.
 Do not include author’s name and affiliation in the main text.